 The first layer provided here assigns a early, mid, or late seral value to each cell based on dominant tree size in the canopy.
-Null or NoData values in this raster represent areas of non-forest.
 The second and third data layer provided identify the proportion of the HUC12-scale (typically 10,000-30,000 acres in size) that is either early seral forest or late seral forest, respectively.
 These patterns can be highly variable at finer-scales so we used a HUC 12 watershed as the unit for expressing relative abundance.
 For each HUC12, the proportion of the watershed covered by the evaluated seral stage has been calculated.